openvmp/openvmp/docs/Deployment.md

 ### Configuration

-Use the following commands to configure the board for the first time as well as to update the configuration on each repository update (or whenever needed for any other reason):
+Use the following commands to configure the board for the first time as well as to update the configuration on each major update (or whenever needed for any other reason):

 ```